3 Myths About Choosing Winning Products Liability Cases

 If you need immediate help with a pending or ongoing case, call me directly at 602.670.9651 or email me at Art@LawsuitsConsultant.com.

-I perform a one-on-one personal telephone and/or email preliminary case merit evaluation with you.
-We will discuss, and I will advise you on the merits and/or Red Flags involved in choosing whether or not to accept or continue to pursue a product liability personal injury case.
+I perform a Case Merit Evaluation with you.
+We review the merits and/or Red Flags involved in choosing whether or not to accept or continue to pursue a products liability personal injury case.

 This Case Merit Evaluation can either make you or save you a lot of time and money!